Mother & Slaughter Excerpt

 “Enough what?” she yelled back, and pointed at the girl’s remaining eye with the ax.
 “Bits of you?”

-The crowd laughed, and Eleanor glanced up at them as she took the ax through a practice swing.
+The crowd laughed, and Eleanor glanced up as she took the ax through a practice swing.
 They liked that one, did they?
 She’d have to remember it.

-Kicking the eyeball aside and spinning the ax, she advanced.
-Across the pit, the girl heaved the tip of the broadsword off the ground with both hands, hollering.
-Mud flung off the blade in a wide arc as she wheeled it down at Eleanor, and Eleanor dropped to her knee, throwing up her bad arm to block the blow.
+Spinning the ax and kicking the eyeball aside, she advanced.
+Across the pit, the girl heaved the tip of the sword off the ground with both hands.
+She could barely lift it, and Eleanor had been at this long enough to recognize the paroxysm of a person’s final stand.
+Mud arced as the girl wheeled it down, hollering, and Eleanor dropped to her knee, throwing up her bad arm to block the blow.

 Not bad arm, she reminded herself for the umpteenth time as she did.
 According to Roz, she wasn’t supposed to call it a bad arm.
 It was a wooden arm.
-Not even a fully wooden arm; she still had her shoulder and elbow, secured to the wooden forearm with bone screws and leather straps.
-And while the stump was no good for wielding axes, it was actually pretty handy for blocking swords.
+Not even a fully wooden arm; she still had her shoulder and elbow, secured to the wooden forearm with screws and leather straps.
+Eleanor had nicknamed the wooden bit Pridwen, and while Pridwen was no good for wielding axes, it was actually pretty handy for blocking swords.

 Handy.
 What a way to describe an arm that didn’t have a hand.

-The blade lodged in the wooden forearm and stuck there, and Eleanor used the stump to yank the sword from the girl’s grip.
-A roar of approval went up around them.
+The blade lodged in Pridwen and stuck there, and Eleanor used the stump to yank the sword from the girl’s grip as a roar of approval went up in the stands.
 That was a move they’d seen her do before.
 It was a crowd favorite.
+The first few times she’d done it, it had hurt like hell.
+This year, she hardly felt it.

-As the girl stumbled, grasping for the sword, Eleanor swept the battle ax at her knees.
-It went through her kneecap like…well, like an ax through a kneecap, and the girl sank, wailing, to the mud.
+The girl stumbled, grasping for the sword, and Eleanor swept the ax one-handed at her knees.
+It went through her kneecap like…well, like an ax through a kneecap, and the girl sank wailing into the mud.
 Poor thing didn’t even see it coming.

 Eleanor got to her feet.

-She stepped back to put distance between them while the girl wallowed, howling and clutching her leg.
-She stowed the ax on her back, and began working the girl’s sword – which was still stuck in her wooden arm – loose.
-It took her a minute: getting the sword out of the stump always looked much less cool than getting it stuck in there.
+She stepped back to put distance between them while the girl wallowed, clutching her leg.
+She stowed the ax on her back, and began working the sword – which was still stuck in her wooden arm – loose.
+It took her a minute: getting the sword out of Pridwen always looked much less cool than getting it stuck in there.

 “How are you folks doing today?” she called up to the stands to fill the dead air.
 “Did we need this rain, or what?”